Aviary (Lynchburg, Virginia)

 The Aviary is a historic aviary building located in Miller Park at Lynchburg, Virginia.
 It is a Queen Anne-style structure erected in 1902.
 The multi-sided exhibition house was designed by the local architectural firm of Frye & Chesterman.
-The building was a gift to the city of Lynchburg from Randolph Guggenheimer of New York City.
+The building was a gift to the city of Lynchburg from Randolph Guggenheimer, born at Lynchburg, later of New York City.
 When completed, the Aviary housed, "Seven cages containing monkeys, one with at least a half dozen healthy alligators, one with cockatoos, one with Australian doves, one with parrots and one with canaries."
 It later became a branch library and an office structure for the city Department of Parks and Recreation.

 It was listed on the National Register of Historic Places in 1980.